tompave/fun_with_flags/README.md

 >
 > -- Phil Karlton

 The reason to add an ETS cache is that, most of the time, feature flags can be considered static values.
-Doing a round-trip to the DB (Redis, PostgreSQL or MySQL) is expensive in terms of time and in terms of resources, expecially if multiple flags must be checked during a single web request.
+Doing a round-trip to the DB (Redis, PostgreSQL or MySQL) is expensive in terms of time and in terms of resources, especially if multiple flags must be checked during a single web request.
 In the worst cases, the load on the DB can become a cause of concern, a performance bottleneck or the source of a system failure.

 Often the solution is to memoize the flag values _in the context of the web request_, but the approach can be extended to the scope of the entire server.
 This is what FunWithFlags does, as each application node/instance caches the flags in an ETS table.

 Of course, caching adds a different kind of complexity and there are some pros and cons.
-When a flag is created or updated the ETS cache on the local node is updated immediately, and the main problem is syncronizing the flag data across the other application nodes that should share the same view of the world.
+When a flag is created or updated the ETS cache on the local node is updated immediately, and the main problem is synchronizing the flag data across the other application nodes that should share the same view of the world.

 For example, if we have two or more nodes running the application, and on one of them an admin user updates a flag that the others have already cached, or creates a flag that the others have already looked up (and cached as "disabled"), then the other nodes must  be notified of the changes.